greenbone/autohooks-plugin-isort/README.md

 ### Install using poetry

 It is highly encouraged to use [poetry](https://python-poetry.org) for maintaining your project's dependencies.
-Normally autohooks-plugin-black is installed as a development dependency.
+Normally autohooks-plugin-isort is installed as a development dependency.

     poetry install